Quick Links

 Dr. DiFrancesco offers the VI Peel line of chemical peels to her patients.
 There are VI Peel treatments for aging skin, sun spots and pigmented skin, acne-prone skin, and acne scars and skin damage.
 A consultation with Dr. DiFrancesco can help you determine whether a VI Peel would be a suitable treatment for addressing your aesthetic concerns.

-Chemical Peel Results and Maintenance
+Light Chemical Peel Risks and Recovery

 Frequently Asked Questions about Chemical Peels